 Iran’s pioneering film-maker Mohsen Makhmalbaf, at the age of 17, was an Islamic militant.
-He tried to attack a policeman in order to steal his gun, rob a bank, and blow up the Pahlavi regime.
-The policeman shot him, and Makhmalbaf ended up in jail.
+He tried to attack a policeman in order to steal his gun, but Makhmalbaf only ended up in jail.
 In “A Moment of Innocence” (his personal favorite film), he revisits this incident, trying to imagine the policeman’s perspective as well as reflecting in hindsight on his own firebrand youth.
 He plays himself as a director of the film-within-the-film, which reenacts the event.
 The film won the Special Jury Award at the Locarno Film Festival in 1996, but was banned on Iran until 1997.

 Abbas Kiarostami’s influence is evident in the film’s minimalist style and formal organization, with title cards and clapperboards opening and ending scenes.
 But, more significantly in the blurring between reality and its staged remake, the film embodies the multiplicity of truth through a quiet erosion of the dead certainties.
 These dead certainties include the single-mindedness of terrorists who believe that there is no other course of action.

 In the movie, the former policeman, knowing that the guy who tried to kill him is now a famous film director, visits his home to ask him for a part in a film and is greeted by Makhmalbaf’s daughter (Hana, starring as herself).
 Having chosen their topic, Makhmalbaf and the ex-policeman separately audition and coach actors to play their younger selves.
 We follow the ex-policeman and his protege first, and learn that when he was on his beat, a woman kept asking him for the time.
 He fell in love with her, convinced that she must love him also, although he never saw her again after the Makhmalbaf incident.